Sunset Park, Brooklyn: Ethnic groups

-Early ethnic composition

-Until the early 1960s, Sunset Park's main population was made up of Europeans.
+Sunset Park's main population is made up of Europeans.
 The first major ethnic group to immigrate to the area in the 1840s was the Irish.
 This was followed by Polish and Nordic Americans in the late 19th century and by, Italians in the 20th century.
-In particular, Nordic immigrants were one of the largest ethnic groups in Sunset Park and Bay Ridge.
-The first Norwegians, Swedes, and Danes were maritime workers who settled near the waterfront, while Finns were mostly tenant farmers or non-landowning laborers.
+In particular, Nordic immigrants are among one of the largest ethnic groups in Sunset Park and Bay Ridge.
+The Norwegians, Swedes, and Danes are mostly maritime workers who settled near the waterfront, while Finns are mostly tenant farmers or non-landowning laborers.
+There was a second wave of Nordic migration into Sunset Park (and neighboring Bay Ridge) in the 1980s, which caused a resurgence in the neighborhood's Nordic population.

-An early ethnic enclave in Sunset Park was Finntown, an enclave of Finnish immigrants in northern Sunset Park, which was composed of immigrants arriving during the first decades of the 20th century.
-At its peak, the enclave had 10,000 Finnish residents and contained its own Finnish language newspaper.
+An early ethnic enclave in Sunset Park is Finntown, an enclave of Finnish immigrants in northern Sunset Park, which is composed of Finnish immigrants as well as small amounts of other Scandinavian groups.
+Today, the enclave has 10,000 Finnish residents and at one point, had its own Finnish language newspaper.
 In 1916, Finntown became the site of the first non-profit housing cooperative in the United States when the Finnish Home Building Association built two cooperative houses, named Alku and Alku Toinen (translated respectively to "Beginning" and "Beginning Second"), at 816 and 826 43rd Street.
 By 1922, the Finns had constructed twenty co-ops in Sunset Park.
-These initially catered primarily to the area's Finnish population, but others of European descent also lived in these co-ops.
+These initially catered primarily to the area's Finnish population, but others of European descent also live in these co-ops.
 In honor of the Finnish community that inhabited Sunset Park, a block of 40th Street, in front of the Imatra Society building at 740 40th Street, was co-named "Finlandia Street" in 1991.